riya2serve/COmapper/README.md

 # COmapper

-COmapper: High-resolution mapping of meiotic crossovers by long-read sequencing in _Arabidopsis_
+COmapper: High-resolution mapping of meiotic crossovers by long-read sequencing in _Arabidopsis thaliana_

 The project was initiated by Prof. Kyuha Choi, and the code was written by Dohwan Byun at the Plant Genomic Recombination (PGR) Laboratory of Pohang University of Science and Technology (POSTECH).